-- a) Seek to identify, protect and enhance local heritage assets; - b) Promote heritage-led regeneration, including development opportunities in Lancaster City Centre; - c) Produce and review conservation area appraisals and management plans; - d) Develop a positive strategy to safeguard the future heritage assets at risk; - e) Adopt a proactive approach to utilising development opportunities to increase the promotion and understanding of the District's archaeology; and - f) Regularly review the District's Heritage Strategy. - 10.3 The Local Plan identifies a number of areas that would benefit from regeneration and renewal, including a number of historical areas in the Centre of Lancaster and Morecambe.
-At the very heart of regeneration in these areas should be the protection and conservation of the historic fabric of the area to ensure that they can be utilised and enjoyed by current and future generations. - 10.4 Whilst many historic features are statutorily protected, there are other historical assets that are not formally designated but nevertheless have local historical value.
-To identify these more local historical assets the Council has made use of local listings to ensure that their value is recognised within the planning process.
+- a) Seek to identify, protect and enhance local heritage assets; - b) Promote heritage-led regeneration, including development opportunities in Lancaster City Centre; - c) Produce and review conservation area appraisals and management plans; - d) Develop a positive strategy to safeguard the future heritage assets at risk; - e) Adopt a proactive approach to utilising development opportunities to increase the promotion and understanding of the district's archaeology; and - f) Regularly review the district's Heritage Strategy. - 10.3 The Local Plan identifies a number of areas that would benefit from regeneration and renewal, including a number of historical areas in the Centre of Lancaster and Morecambe.
+At the very heart of regeneration in these areas should be the protection and conservation of the historic fabric of the area to ensure that they can be utilised and enjoyed by current and future generations.